 Search for projects by name

-Zircuit is a universal Rollup that aims to use zk proofs in the future.
+Zircuit is a universal ZK Rollup.
 It is based on the Optimism Bedrock architecture, employing AI to identify and stop malicious transactions at the sequencer level.

-Zircuit is a universal Rollup that aims to use zk proofs in the future.
+Zircuit is a universal ZK Rollup.
 It is based on the Optimism Bedrock architecture, employing AI to identify and stop malicious transactions at the sequencer level.

 Consequence: projects without a proper proof system fully rely on single entities to safely update the state.
 A malicious proposer can finalize an invalid state, which can cause loss of funds.